configcat/vscode-extension-configcat/README.md

 1. Open [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags) at Visual Studio Marketplace.
 1. Click on the Install button.
 ### Within Visual Studio Code
-1. Search for ConfigCat Feature Flags at the Extensions page
+1. Search for ConfigCat Feature Flags at the Extensions page.
 1. Click on the Install button.
 ### Install from VSIX file
-1. Open [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags) at Visual Studio Marketplace
+1. Open [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags) at Visual Studio Marketplace.
 1. Click on the Download Extension link.
 1. Click on the More Actions icon on the Extensions page in Visual Studio Code and select Install from VSIX...